collective/collective.microdata.core/README.rst

 The microdata vocabulary
 ------------------------

-Every content type that wanna provide microdata information needs to provide an adapter for the ``IMicrodataVocabulary`` interface.
+Every content type that wanna provide microdata informations needs to provide an adapter for the ``IMicrodataVocabulary`` interface.
 This interface is limited to a single information: an **URI to a microdata vocabulary**.